skysakir/jaymartmedia.github.io/blog/2024-04-16-nginx-reverse-proxy.md

 ```

-We can see that the default configuration root path loads an html file from "TBD".
-We can view this default html file by running `cat TBD`.
+We can see that the default configuration root path loads an html file from "/var/www/html/index.nginx-debian.html".
+We can view this default html file by running `cat /var/www/html/index.nginx-debian.html`.

 ```html title="/var/www/html/index.nginx-debian.html"
 <!DOCTYPE html>